sonali-sahu-05/v-shop/README.md

 VShop is a basic e-commerce front-end application built using React.
 It allows users to browse products, view details, and add them to the shopping cart.
 The app is designed to be simple, focusing on providing a clean and intuitive user interface for exploring products.

+VShop v1.0.0 Release

+This is the first version of VShop, with the following features:

+Features:
+Browse products listed on the homepage.
+View product details (name, image, price).
+Add products to the cart and view cart contents.
+Known Issues:
+No backend integration (no authentication or payment).
+No persistent data; cart resets on page refresh.
+Future Plans:
+Integrate backend for user authentication and order processing.
+Add product filtering, sorting, and search features.
+Implement a checkout process with payment integration.
+Stay tuned for upcoming updates!